swar00pduthks/nexa-process-management/README.md

 # Event Correlation System

 ## Introduction
 The Event Correlation System is designed to process and correlate events from various upstream systems.
-It leverages Apache Kafka for event streaming and uses kafka (Event Data Framework) for event storage and retrieval.
+It leverages Apache Kafka for event streaming and uses kafka (kafka) for event storage and retrieval.
 This documentation outlines the system architecture, data flow, configuration, and usage.

 ## Getting Started
 ### Prerequisites